catalyst/developing-with-cwp/slides/docs/08_WritingDataExtensions.md

 ### Adding new Database columns and fields
 The `DisplayCopyright()` method is added to the SiteConfig object, which means its also accessible through the template.
-Add the line `$Top.SiteConfig.DisplayCopyright` anywhere in one of your templates to see this in action.
+Add the line `$Top.SiteConfig.DisplayCopyright` somewhere sensible (like Footer.ss) to see this in action.

 ## What we've learned